-By transferring other types of pension scheme into a SIPP, you may be giving up the right to guarantees in the form of benefits or you may lose valuable benefits.
+By transferring other types of pension scheme into a SIPP, you may be giving up the right to a guaranteed lump sum and/or pension and you may lose other valuable benefits.

 Transfer penalties, including market value adjustments or reductions, may be applied by your existing pension provider.
 This could result in a reduction in the value of your pension fund.
 You may be giving up the right to receive a terminal bonus or valuable guarantees on ‘with profit’ plans.
 You could lose benefits such as life insurance or waiver of premium insurance.

 If you wish to transfer a final salary pension scheme you must take advice from a suitably qualified financial adviser.
 Transfers out of final salary pension schemes are not usually a good idea.
 In most cases, even if you are offered an incentive to transfer, you are likely to be worse off.

 If you are in serious ill health and considering a transfer of a pension, there may be an Inheritance Tax liability if you don’t survive the transfer by two years.
 You should take advice before transferring if you believe this could apply to you.

 Taking income from your SIPP

 There are a number of risks you should consider when taking pension income from your SIPP these include: